This story was updated at 11:55 a.m. Friday, April 10. We will continue to update it periodically.

-Grocers will continue to evolve how they respond to the outbreak in Charlotte and beyond.
+Grocers will continue to change how they respond to the outbreak in Charlotte and beyond.
 For the next several weeks, supermarkets are among the few businesses allowed to remain open.

-Harris Teeter said that effective March 19, stores will operate 7 a.m. to 8 p.m. until further notice.
+Since March 19, Harris Teeter stores have been operating 7 a.m. to 8 p.m.
 Closing early is intended “to focus on cleaning, replenishment, and the well-being of our valued associates.”

 Additionally, Harris Teeter is designating Monday and Thursday mornings from 6 a.m. to 7 a.m. as “senior shopping hours” for customers 60 and over.